Ramandeepmehra/Assignment-Advance-Regression/README.md

 ## Data preparation

 - Importing and understading the data.
-- Miising value treatment and outlier analysis
+- Missing value treatment and outlier analysis
 - Exploratory data analysis to find out the inference about the data and its correlation with the target variables.
 - Tranformation of the target variable to handle the data skewness.
 - Data preprocession like Label encoding and ceration of dummies.